-Use this dialog box to create configurations for running and debugging applications developed through integration with the help of PhoneGap, Apache Cordova, and Ionic frameworks and intended for running on various mobile platforms, including Android.
+Use this dialog to create configurations for running and debugging applications developed through integration with the help of PhoneGap and Apache Cordova frameworks and intended for running on various mobile platforms, including Android.

 If IntelliJ IDEA displays the following error message: Cannot detect ios-sim in path, make sure you have installed the

 When you edit a run configuration (but not a run configuration template), you can specify the following options:

 Specify a name for the run configuration to quickly identify it among others when editing or running.

 Allow multiple instances

 Allow running multiple instances of this run configuration in parallel.

 By default, it is disabled, and when you start this configuration while another instance is still running, IntelliJ IDEA suggests stopping the running instance and starting another one.
 This is helpful when a run configuration consumes a lot of resources and there is no good reason to run multiple instances.